EltonWahinya/PLP-Orientation/README.md

-This is the first code in PLP.
+This is the first python code in PLP.